I was driving to a party the other day, when I got a phone call with the dreaded last-minute request…

-As a professional coach and long-time marketing executive, I’ve done a lot of public speaking in my career.
-Work-wise, I have no problem presenting to crowds, large or small.
+As a coach and long-time marketing executive, I’ve done a lot of public speaking in my career.
+Professionally, I have no problem presenting to crowds, large or small.

-So why do impromptu addresses… toasts, last-minute introductions, eulogies, etc. seem so much more intimidating?
+So why do impromptu addresses… toasts, birthday party speeches, eulogies, etc. seem so much more intimidating?

 Here’s why I struggle with these requests.